geostan: Bayesian spatial analysis

 From github

-You can install geostan from github:
+You can also install geostan from github:

 if (!require('devtools')) install.packages('devtools')